Savoring is one of the best ways to make happiness come back and last long.

 Because rituals help us connect with our experiences by drawing us in, this phenomenon is now extended to other activities as well.

-And when we are immersed in life, actively engaging the moment we are living, we almost always have a more positive experience.
-Take into account the wins, big and small.
+When we are immersed in life, actively engaging in the moment we are living, we almost always have a more positive experience.

 Be self-aware, imaginative, and playful with your rituals.